codex-iter/join-us/README.md

 	- Email-id.
 	- Branch, section and semester.
 	- Phone no.
-	- Github link to your account.
+	- Github link to your euler project solutions repository.

 	If you're stuck while solving the questions, you can ask for help [here](https://t.me/codexinit)